-Driving to The Vanguard School is a privilege that needs to be respected.
+The Vanguard School is a privilege that needs to be respected.
 For a student to be eligible to drive to school he/she must acquire a Driving Permission Form from the High School or VTC Program Supervisor and complete the form with his/her parent or legal guardian.
 A copy of the student's driver's license, owner's card and Insurance card must be provided with the completed application.
-Permits will be granted on a first come, first serve basis and are subject to availability related to faculty parking needs.
-In order to maintain driving privileges eligible students must observe the following regulations.
+Permits will be granted on a first come, first served basis and are subject to availability related to faculty parking needs.
+In order to maintain driving privileges, eligible students must observe the following regulations:

-- He/She will follow all school rules as described in the Vanguard School Code of Conduct while at Vanguard or driving on school property. - Student must arrive at school by the designated school arrival time and report on time to homeroom. - Student is prohibited from visiting or returning to his/her car without administrator approval until the end of the scheduled school day. - Students are required to drive 5 miles per hour or less in the parking lot.
-Speed limits on surrounding streets must be strictly observed. - Students are expected to park in designated areas based on parking availability. - Students are required to report any accident immediately to a staff member, who will then contact local authorities if appropriate.
-If a staff member is unavailable, students must contact the local authorities and provide a written report to the Program Supervisor within one school day of an accident. - ❖ He/She will not transport any other student to or from Vanguard. - ❖ He/She must dismiss promptly at his/her assigned dismissal time. - ❖ He/She is not permitted to use his/her cell phones or smoke while on school property. - He/She must maintain his/her academic workload as describe in the High School Behavioral Plan.
-This includes both class work and homework.
+- Student will follow all school rules as described in the Vanguard School Code of Conduct while at Vanguard or driving on school property. - Student must arrive at school by the designated school arrival time and report on time to homeroom. - Student is prohibited from visiting or returning to his/her car without administrator approval until the end of the scheduled - school day. - Students are required to drive 5 miles per hour or less in the parking lot.
+Speed limits on surrounding streets must be strictly observed. - Students are expected to park in designated areas based on parking availability. - Students are required to report any accident immediately to a staff member, who will then contact local authorities if appropriate. - If a staff member is unavailable, students must contact the local authorities and provide a written report to the Program Supervisor within one school day of an accident. - Student will not transport any other student to or from Vanguard. - Student must dismiss promptly at his/her assigned dismissal time. - Student is not permitted to use his/her cell phones or smoke while on school property. - Student must maintain his/her academic workload as describe in the High School Behavioral Plan.